nadavshemesh/silver-reversing-sct/readme.md

 A tool created to read and modify internal scripts of a game called '[Silver](https://en.wikipedia.org/wiki/Silver_(video_game))' - an action RPG from 1999 developed by Spiral House and published by Infogrames.

-### *This tool is work in progress, so it’s unstable, buggy and has missing features.*

 ## Introduction